Curuppumullage Jinarajadasa

-Curuppumullage Jinarajadasa (16 December 1875, British Ceylon – 18 June 1953, United States) was a Sri Lankan author, occultist, freemason and theosophist.
+Curuppumullage Jinarajadasa (16 December 1875, British Ceylon – 18 June 1953, United States) was a Ceylonese author, occultist, freemason and theosophist.
 The fourth president of the Theosophical Society, Jinarajadasa was one of the world's foremost Theosophical authors, having published more than 50 books and more than 1600 articles in periodicals during his life.
 His interests and writings included religion, philosophy, literature, art, science and occult chemistry.
 He was also a rare linguist, who had the ability to work in many European languages.

 Early life

-Jinarajadasa was born on 16 December 1875 in Sri Lanka to a family of Sinhalese parents.
+Jinarajadasa was born on 16 December 1875 in Ceylon (modern Sri Lanka) to a family of Sinhalese parents.
 He was one of the first students of Ananda College, Colombo.
 In 1889, when Charles Webster Leadbeater, the first principal of Ananda College was asked by A.P.
 Sinnett to come back to England to tutor his son, Leadbeater agreed and also brought one of his pupils, Jinarajadasa, to England with him.
 Thanks to Leadbeater, Jinarajadasa went to St John's College, Cambridge where he studied oriental languages and four years later took his Degree in the Oriental Languages Tripos.